Garmin 45 Review

 garmin iq screen shot

-The fix is simple.
-You can choose from the hundreds, possibly thousands, of free, or low cost custom watch faces from Garmin IQ’s store.
 You can get to the Garmin IQ store by opening the Garmin Connect App, and selecting Garmin IQ from the menu options.
 This will then prompt you to download the Garmin IQ app.
 From here you can select a custom watch face developed by third party developers and install it on your watch.

 Garmin Forerunner 45 Activity Tracking

 I rarely pay attention to activity tracking since I primarily use my watch to track distance and pace.
 However, I have to admit it was addicting at first checking my heart rate, stress level, and sleep inside the Garmin Connect app.
-The Garmin connect app takes data from your watch via Bluetooth and displays the data in beautiful graphs.
-The Garmin Connect act is easy to navigate and the user interface is amazing.

 The Garmin 45 provides the following activity tracker capabilities: